Locke/lyx-tuddesign/README.md

 Copy the layouts files from the `layouts` folder into your LyX `layouts` folder (e.g. in your [user directory](http://wiki.lyx.org/LyX/UserDir)), then reconfigure LyX (Tools -> Reconfigure) and restart it.
 You should now be able to select the Document Class under Document -> Settings...

 You can find example LyX files for all layouts in the `examples` folder.

+### Status

+This repository is no longer maintained.
+I started to work on LyX layouts files for the tuda-ci classes on https://github.com/Locke/lyx-tuda-ci